How To Light Photography Prints And Artwork

 There is a vast array of lighting fixture styles available today that are able to illuminate your artwork, and the choices can be dizzying.
 Rest assured, we can break them down into four basic categories, which may assist you in deciding what is right for your space.

-Track lighting in a gallery setting compared to wall washer light fixtures which illuminate an entire wall evenly.
+Infographic showing swivel fixture lighting in an office setting compared to wall washer light fixtures which illuminate an entire wall evenly.

 Understanding Beam Angles